ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 	.catch( /* ... */ );
 ```

-You can learn more and see a more advanced code sample in the [COnfiguring editor setting](#configuring-editor-settings) section of this guide.
+You can learn more and see a more advanced code sample in the [Configuring editor setting](#configuring-editor-settings) section of this guide.

 ### Classic editor